samaust/pygltflib/README.md

 * Florian Bruggisser
 * Kevin Kreiser
 * Neui
+* Bernhard Rainer

 #### Thanks
 `pyltflib` made for 'The Beat: A Glam Noir Game' supported by Film Victoria.

 ### Changelog
+* 1.15.6:
+  * fix buffer.uri and .bin file name mismatch when a glb is loaded from a path that contains additional period characters (Bernhard Rainer)

 * 1.15.4:
   * fix buffer alignment by adding padding bytes in GLB export (Neui)